 Volunteer for hackathons, non-profits, COVID-19 efforts, or other causes of interest.

 Document your educational and professional journey so you know how to talk about yourself and your value, and what differentiates you from others (your professional brand).
 What is the storyline, the thread that ties it all together?
-Really think about what sets you apart and what gives you your unique perspective?
-Perhaps it’s your educational background or prior professional history.
+Really think about what sets you apart and what gives you your unique perspective.
+Perhaps it's your educational background or prior professional history.
 This will be the foundation of your career asset content and interviewing.

 Emphasize specific and qualitatively/quantitatively measurable accomplishments and outcomes when possible.
 Impact comes in many flavors, from product changes and achieving business goals, to process improvements and positive effects on team culture.
+You don’t necessarily need quantified, tangible impact.
+Sometimes it’s not within our control.

 Visual design, layout and hierarchy are important for resumes.
 Use effective font size and style and headings to make resumes easily scannable by a recruiter (who will spend all of 10 seconds doing so).
 A bit of color is nice too.
 Graphics are not necessary.
 Bar charts and infographics are not a good way to communicate experience and skills.
 You can find templates on Google Suite, Microsoft and resume builder sites.